Business Name

 +460 m / -180 m

 A short but dramatic day.
-Trek through a surreal landscape of red cliffs and colorful prayer stones, past the village of Kyang and over suspension bridges, eventually reaching the ancient fortress-like village of Phu.
+Trek through a surreal landscape of red cliffs and colorful prayer stones, past the village of Kyang and over suspension bridges, eventually reaching the ancient fortress-like village of Phu, one of the highlights of your Nepal trekking trip.
 This hidden gem is home to centuries-old monasteries and just 150 residents living traditionally.

 Sweeping landscapes on trek towards Phu